ssr1ram/git-trunk/README.md

 2. Clone the repository:
     ```bash
     git clone https://github.com/ssr1ram/git-trunk.git
-    cd git-trunk
     ```
 3. Install the binary:
     ```bash
+    cd git-trunk
     cargo install --path .
     ```
-    This will make `your-binary-name` available in your shell.
+    This will make `git-cli` available in your shell.

 **Directly from GitHub**